atidyshirt/markdown-literate/docs/example.md

 syntax `{ tangle: ./path/to/filename.py }`. `markdown-tangle` will evaluate and create the path and replace the text in the location file.

-Here is an example of how this works in practice.
+Here is an example of how this works in practice, **please view this file as a raw markdown file to see the required syntax in usage.**

 ```lua { tangle: ./target/plugins/init.lua }
 use {